May service adjustments

 Visit our streetcar service changes page for up-to-date information on all planned streetcar construction projects.

-** The new schedules will be loaded on the website by Sunday, March 30, 2025.
+** The new schedules will be loaded on the website by Sunday, May 11, 2025.

 Follow @ttcnotices, subscribe to MyTTC e-Services and check the Live Service Alerts for up-to-date service information.